 Markets offer a real insight into the local way of life.
 At times they can be overwhelming – the loud chatter among shoppers, the constant cries of hawkers, the overflowing stalls and the onslaught of odors are enough to put off visitors from venturing into a market.
 But for those who love cultural immersions (and food), nothing beats taking a stroll through a bustling market and mingling with locals.

 Markets are also a photographer’s paradise.
 There’s so much to be captured at markets, from colourful displays and impressive heaps of food to lively interactions between shoppers and vendors.
-However, taking photos at markets can also be quite challenging, especially in countries where locals hate being photographed without their consent.
+However, taking good photos at markets can also be quite challenging, especially in countries where locals don’t like being photographed without their consent.

 1. Study the displays